-The Garden at Lambeth Palace has been a private garden since the 12th century and is the oldest continuously cultivated garden in London.
+The garden at Lambeth Palace has been a private garden since the 12th century - and it's the oldest continuously cultivated garden in London...

-Shortly after his enthronement in 1783, Archbishop Moore initiated substantial alterations to give the garden a less formal structure that included curved walkways and belts of trees which includes the layout of pathways and the landscape contours that exist today.
+Shortly after his enthronement in 1783, Archbishop John Moore initiated substantial alterations to give the garden a less formal structure.
+These included the curved walkways, belts of trees and landscape contours that still exist today.

-Photographs of the Garden in different seasons can be viewed in this gallery.
+View pictures of the garden in different seasons in this gallery.

 Volunteer in the garden